TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/owasp-top-ten.md

 - [IP restriction]({{< ref "tyk-apis/tyk-gateway-api/api-definition-objects/ip-blacklisting#ip-blacklisting-middleware" >}})
 - [GraphQL query complexity limiting]({{< ref "graphql/complexity-limiting" >}})

-For Denial of Service (DoS) attacks it’s recommended to use 3rd party services which are built to handle such threats.
+For Denial of Service (DoS) attacks it is recommended to use specialist 3rd party services to prevent DoS attacks from reaching your infrastructure.

 ## 5 - Broken Function Level Authorisation (BFLA)